 One of the first things new business owners should do is prepare a break-even analysis.
 This illustrates how much profit is necessary to cover your business costs.

 To maintain the health of your business, regular reporting (at very minimum) should also include a profit and loss report, balance sheet, and an analysis of your sales and customer base.
 Here are some free financial planning templates to make your business financial reporting a cinch.

 To know if your business will find success or strife in the future, you’ll want to generate these two reports on a monthly basis:

-Sales Forecast: Keep an updated tally that highlights your sales that have yet to be billed for, as well as prospective sales you’ve been working.
+Sales Forecast: Keep an updated tally that highlights your sales that have yet to be billed for, as well as prospective sales you’ve been working on.
 This should give you a good understanding of your working capital health over the next month or so.
-Use this to estimate the amount of monthly sales your business can expect moving forward.
+Use this to estimate the number of monthly sales your business can expect moving forward.

 4. Ignoring Customer Demographics

 Attracting new customers is critical and will prove tough if you don’t understand who to target.
 Understand who your customers are.
 The best way to do that is by crafting an ideal customer profile or two.

 An ideal customer profile is a fake persona your company crafts, based on facts, that helps your business identify their wants and needs.
 Making customer profiles allows your company to better market to your ideal market.